 Tom Petty has finally sold his soul to the devil and given up his fight against the corporatization of the modern concert industry and his hope of keeping ticket prices fair for his fans.
 Petty has come to terms with the Ticketmaster/Live Nation behemoth and formed a merchandising agreement.
-The good news is then, that the purchase of a ticket to any performance on this summer’s tour (with ticket prices reaching as high as $132, before service fees) will include a digital download of Tom Petty & the Heartbreakers’ new CD, Mojo.
+The good news is then, that the purchase of a ticket to any performance on this summer’s tour (with ticket prices reaching as high as $132, before service fees) will include a digital download of Tom Petty and the Heartbreakers’ new CD, Mojo.

 It’s the first CD Petty has recorded with the Heartbreakers in eight years.
 Apparently, working with Mudcrutch had an affect on him, as Mojo is a blues drenched record (hence—the play on words in the lead).
 Petty’s songs, especially those of his early work with the Heartbreakers, have always been infused with Southern rock and blues bravado, and longtime followers will certainly take comfort in the same bluesy swagger on Mojo.
 Moreover, it was recorded mostly live, with very few overdubs.
 What you hear is what the band played in the studio, in a single take.